kree-nickm/mooncord-dnd-bot/README.md

 * `!dnd` Directs the caller to the Mooncord D&D application form.
 * `!dnd app` Checks on the status of the caller's D&D application.
 Dungeon masters can tag a user in this command to retreive the same information.

-Most commands will work via direct message, but the bot can't currently verify if you are a dungeon master via direct message, so those commands will not.

 ## For Developers and Hosts
 If you wish to host or develop this bot, follow the installation steps below, then the steps for the appropriate section.